Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Over 115 kg: not permitted

-Photo/Video Packages (optional, purchased on day):
+Photo/video packages (optional, on the day):

 • Photos only: $59–89